tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 When you complete the first phrase, the agent starts to research your code.
 As you modify and elaborate more, it steers the research realtime.
 By the time you complete your multi-sentence request, the model has already made significant progress in the reasearch.
-The agent can already ask sensible follow-up questions for your request.
+The agent can already ask useful follow-up questions for your request.

 [^banks]: For some reason all the banks that I use makes it difficult for me to export all my transcation history at once.